Hakkapeliitta

-The Finnish military march Hakkapeliittain Marssi is named after hakkapeliittas.
+The Finnish military march Hakkapeliittain Marssi is named after the Hakkapeliitta.

 Tactics

-The Hakkapeliitta were well-trained Finnish light cavalrymen who excelled in skirmishing, raiding and reconnaissance.
-The greatest advantage of the fast and lightly armored Hakkapeliitta cavalry was its charge.
-They typically had a sword, a helmet, and leather armor or a breastplate of steel.
-They would attack at a full gallop, fire the first pistol at twenty paces and the second at five paces, and then draw the sword.
-The horse itself was used like another weapon, as it was used to trample enemy infantry.
+The Hakkapeliitta were well-trained Finnish light cavalrymen who excelled in skirmishing, raiding and reconnaissance, as well as in pitched battles.
+The greatest advantage these lightly armored horsemen had were the speed and ferocity of their charge.
+They were equipped like the typical harquebusier light cavalry of their era; armed with a broadsword and two wheellock pistols and protected by a buff coat and a pot helmet.
+A steel breastplate was often worn as well.
+They would attack at a full gallop, the troopers on the front rank firing their pistols at near-contact distance and the whole formation crashing through the enemy at sword point.
+The horses themselves were another weapon, as they were used to trample enemy infantrymen.
 The horses used by the Hakkapeliitta were the ancestors of the modern Finnhorse; they were strong and durable.

 Organization

 The Swedish army then had three cavalry regiments from Finland: